-- Do not smoke when near batteries. - Do not cause flames or sparks in battery areas. - Discharge static electricity from your body before touching batteries by first touching a grounded metal surface.
+- Do not smoke when near batteries. - Do not cause flames or spark in the batteries' area. - Discharge static electricity from your body before touching batteries by first touching a grounded metal surface.

 Use of any non-Factory Tested/UL924 Certified batteries, including those with similar brand name and part number, will void the systems UL 924 Safety Certification Listing.
 Please call or e-mail Power Services for tested/certified replacement batteries.